Disclaimer

 Several factors contribute to the risk of drug abuse in teens, including a family history of drug use, peer pressure, and mental health issues.
 As a result, it is crucial to understand the causes of their drug abuse and provide them with the necessary assistance and resources.
 One method of preventing teens from abusing drugs is to have candid and open discussions with them about the negative effects of drug use.
 It is important to listen to their concerns and provide them with accurate information about the dangers of drug abuse.
 Additionally, teaching teens about dangerous drugs like heroin, opioids, and meth can help prevent addiction.

-It is important to be aware of the signs of drug abuse in teens, which can include shifts in mood, personality changes, behavioral cues, changes in hygiene or appearance, and physical health signs.
+It is important to be aware of the signs of drug abuse in teens, which can include shifts in mood, personality changes, behavioural cues, changes in hygiene or appearance, and physical health signs.
 Parents, caregivers, and educators can help prevent drug abuse by talking to teens about the risks associated with drug use, setting clear expectations and boundaries, and providing support and resources for those who may be struggling with substance use.
 Early intervention and treatment can make a significant difference in the lives of young people who are struggling with drug abuse.

 OOW